aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 internet-exit policy (not in this example).
 The load balancing policy defines which path-groups can be used for the traffic.

-As expained above, `wan_virtual_topologies` variable must be global, AVD then decides for each device, based on the locally present path-groups, how to configure the policies (e.g. if some traffic being matched is configured to be sent only over `MPLS` path-group but there is no local WAN interface connected
+As explained above, `wan_virtual_topologies` variable must be global, AVD then decides for each device, based on the locally present path-groups, how to configure the policies (e.g. if some traffic being matched is configured to be sent only over `MPLS` path-group but there is no local WAN interface connected